Two 800 lb. limestone boulders, steel rod and base

 Photographed by Larry Lamay, 1999

 and is a sculpture consisting of two 800 lb. limestone boulders placed on top of one another with a steel pole acting as a central axle.
 A second pole was then inserted into the top rock, parallel to the ground, similar to a mill.
 With great effort, Antoni then pushed the pole in a circle for five hours a day, over a 6-week period.
 The two stones resisted and gave into one another as she worked.
-She stopped grinding when a nuance and complex relationship was established between the two forms.
+She stopped grinding when a nuanced and complex relationship was established between the two forms.